Batangas City: Commerce

 Batangas City hosts shopping malls such as SM City Batangas, operated by SM Supermalls, and Bay City Mall and Nuciti Central, owned by local retail companies.
 There is a sizeable number of supermarkets in the urbanized areas, some being part of malls while others being stand-alone neighborhood markets, fiercely competing with local public markets.

 The Poblacion area hosts numerous shops, restaurants, banks, pawnshops, and other establishments.
 Two major public markets in the city proper serves produce from the rural barangays of the city as well as nearby municipalities.

 The Diversion Road, constructed to divert traffic going to Batangas Port and Bauan from the city proper, is seeing a rise in retail stores in addition to industrial space.
-Numerous car dealerships are being constructed along the length of the road in barangays Alangilan and Balagtas.
-Fast food restaurants, like McDonald's and Shakey's Pizza are also rising near the Batangas Central Terminal.
+Numerous car dealerships are built along the length of the road in barangays Alangilan and Balagtas.
+Fast food restaurants, like McDonald's and Shakey's Pizza are also rising near the Batangas City Grand Terminal.